LeonardoRick/js-libs/packages/utils/README.md

 3. `types/`
    The signature of the exported classes/functions should be present on `types/` as a `.d.ts` file.
 This file should also be imported on the `types/index.d.ts` so all types of the exported package members can be properly infered by IDE's

-Try to make the functions inside each module ordered alphabetically when it's possible!
+Try to make the functions inside each module ordered alphabetically as much as possible!

 #### Code patterns